rgutialo/bingo-ticket-generator/README.md

             |   9   |   8   |   8   |   8   |   8   |   8   |   8   |   8   |   7   ||SUM COLUMNS|
 ```
    With that example, we know how many '2' values are available per column and strip and can be mapped to this array:
-   (3,2,2,2,2,2,2,2,1)
+   (3,2,2,2,2,2,2,2,1).

-   So, how can we dynamically crete valid matrix gaps per strip?.
-For that, we follow backtracking strategy so we check
+   So, how can we dynamically instantiate this static matrix gaps to generate all strips we want and having a
+   good time-response?.
+For that, we follow backtracking strategy so we check every value added to matrix doesn't
-   every value added to matrix doesn't violate the rules described before.
-Just to avoid repeated sums per row and column,
+   violate the rules described before.
+Just to avoid repeated sums per row and column, we have temporary variables
-   we have temporary variables which store the sum of rows and columns updated.
+   which store the sum of rows and columns updated.
 It's part of the improvement of the backtracking solution.

-   Once gaps problem is solved, we need to generate (non-repeated) numbers per strip.
-We could use randoms to generate values
+   Once gaps matrix problem has been solved, it's really easy to generate (non-repeated) numbers per strip!
-   between 1-90 and check if the number is not repeated in the strip.
-But this is not so efficient, so we decided to instantiate statically
+   We could use randoms to generate values between 1-90 and check if the number is not repeated in the strip.
-   numbers, shuffle them and move the structure to a Deque (FIFO) structure solution.
-So, if we generated non repeated 1-90 numbers,
+   But this is not so efficient, so we decided to instantiate statically numbers, shuffle them and map the structure
+   to a Deque (FIFO) structure solution (grouped by tens).
+So, if we generated non-repeated 1-90 numbers, we shuffle them and move
-   we shuffle them and move the structure to a deque, we don't need to check repeated numbers.
+   the structure to a deque, we don't need to check repeated numbers.
+Cool!

+   Having in mind we calculated gaps per ticket and strip, we just need 15 numbers to complete a ticket.
+Magic!
+   With all this information, we can generate as many tickets as we want, all different and with lightweight random implementation
+   (we share our gaps matrix between strips).

-   Finally, we just need to order ascendingly the numbers per column and strip and its done!
+   Finally, we just need to order ascendingly the numbers per column and strip, and it's done!

 ## Other considerations
    As said, we considered to use as many primitives as possible to reduce memory consumption.
 That's why we implemented
    custom Deque (ShortDeque) and some Custom Collections methods to avoid using Java Collections.
+It's less time-consuming using
+   primitives agains Java Objects (memory overhead).

 ## Testing
    We have implemented some unit tests to check the correctness of the solution.
 Each test checks a different part of the